Corlish History, Family Crest & Coats of Arms

-Anglo-Saxon tribes that once ruled over Britain.
+The history of the name Corlish goes back those Anglo-Saxon tribes that once ruled over Britain.
 Such a name was given to a person who was believed to be free from care or unconcerned.
-The nickname is derived from the Old English word carleas, which referred to the personal characteristics of the bearer.
+The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Corlish family

 The surname Corlish was first found in Gloucestershire, but some of the family were found in Lancashire at Welsh Whittle in early times.
 "In that of Edward III., Sir William Careles held the manor, so called, of Walshwittell. "

 Later some of the family were found in Worcestershire, where "Careless is at present an Evesham name, and Carless is still a Worcester name. " There was only one entry for the family in Yorkshire at the time of the Yorkshire Poll Tax Rolls of 1379: Willelmus Careles.

 This web page shows only a small excerpt of our Corlish research.
 Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Corlish History in all our PDF Extended History products and printed products wherever possible.